-Our children are our future; educating them to connect with their emotions, develop social skills and emotional intelligence is invaluable to their development.
-Raising our children to reach their highest potential should be our number one priority; I've devoted a chapter on this topic in my book, The Power of Emotion.
+Our children are our future; educating them to connect with their emotions and develop social skills and emotional intelligence is invaluable to their development.
+Raising our children to reach their highest potential should be our top priority; I've devoted a chapter on this topic in my book, The Power of Emotion.

 THE POWER OF EMOTION | CHAPTER 30 | OVERVIEW

 Emotional Intelligence Is The Greatest Gift We Can Give Children

 If we want children to thrive, the simple answer is to develop their emotional intelligence.
 Without question, emotional intelligence is a significant part of their development.

 Parents frequently focus on developing their children's intellect rather than emotional intelligence.
 How many grew up with their parents constantly telling them to do their homework and get better grades?
 Perhaps, even suggesting they won't amount to anything without a good education.
 I heard that, and many of my friends did as well.